LoopKit/loopdocs/docs/operation/loop-settings/services.md

 ## Next Step: Loop Displays

 Great job, almost finished!
-Now that you have completed your services, let's move onto understanding your [Loop displays](displays.md).
-Understanding the Loop displays can be a valuable tool for understanding your Loop's actions, and also for troubleshooting, if you are having issues.
+Now that you have completed your services, let's move onto understanding your Loop Displays.

+* Loop 2.2.x - click on this link for [Displays](displays.md)

+* Loop 3 - click on this link for [Displays](../../loop-3/loop-3-displays.md).

+Loop displays is a valuable tool for understanding your Loop and a great page to review when troubleshooting.